anishdevtech/tutorials/README.md

-Here’s the updated guide with the correct link for the third section:

----

 # Installation Guides

-Welcome to the installation guide repository for my YouTube channel!
-Below you'll find step-by-step guides on how to install the various tools and software I cover in my videos.
+Welcome to the installation guide repository for my YouTube channel, **Anish2dev**!
+Below you'll find step-by-step guides on how to install the various tools and software I cover in my videos, as well as how to upgrade your JavaScript code from `require()` to `import`.

 ---